OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

 .. glossary::

       **API**
         Application Programming Interface.
 A set of functions that can be called from an application program to access features of another program.

       **Assembly**
         The Assembly class is the primary building block of the system of systems aspect of OpenMDAO.
 Each Assembly has a Workflow and a Driver, and acts as a container for Components.
 An Assembly is also a Component, so hierarchical structures of Assemblies can be created.

+      **AXOD**
+        Add definition here ...

       **Beaker**
         A Session and Caching library with :term:`WSGI` Middleware.

       **branch**
 	An ordered series of revisions (see :term:`revision` below) that describes the history of a set of files.

       **CAD**